python-cffi/cffi/doc/source/index.rst

 cdata objects don't have ownership: they are merely references to existing memory.

-.. versionchanged:: 0.2
 As an exception the above rule, dereferencing a pointer that owns a *struct* or *union* object returns a cdata struct or union object that "co-owns" the same memory.
-Thus in this case there are two objects that can keep the memory alive.
+Thus in this case there are two objects that can keep the same memory alive.
 This is done for cases where you really want to have a struct object but don't have any convenient place to keep alive the original pointer object (returned by ``ffi.new()``).

 Example::